georgeklaus/se-assignment-5-georgeklaus/README.md

 Finding and Customizing Settings:

-1. Open Settings:
+1. I opened Settings:

    Go to File > Preferences > Settings or press Ctrl + ,.
 2. Change Theme:

-   In the settings, search for "theme" and select your preferred color theme.
+   In the settings, searched for "theme" and selected preferred color theme.
 3. Adjust Font Size:

-   In the settings, search for editor.fontSize and set it to your preferred size.
+   In the settings, searched for editor.fontSize and set it to my preferred size.
 4. Modify Keybindings:

    Go to File > Preferences > Keyboard Shortcuts or press Ctrl + K, Ctrl + S.
-   Customize keybindings to suit your workflow.
+   Customize keybindings to suit my workflow.

 *Debugging in VS Code*

 Setting Up and Starting Debugging:

-1. Open a File to Debug:
+1. I opened a File to Debug:

 Open the code file you want to debug.
-2. Add Breakpoints:
+2. Added Breakpoints:

 Click in the gutter to the left of the line numbers to add breakpoints.
 3. Configure Debugging: